dgroomes/kafka-playground/spring-headers/README.md

    * ```shell
      build && run
      ```
-5. Produce some test data
+5. Produce a test message
-   * Open a new terminal, then execute the following command to produce some test Kafka messages.
+   * Open a new terminal, then execute the following command to produce a test Kafka message.
    * ```shell
      produceMessageA
      ```